IYO-OYI/So-Tired/README.md

 **License:**

-This project is distributed under the [All Rights Reserved/No License] license.
-See the LICENSE file for details.
+This project is distributed under the [MIT License] license.
+See the [LICENSE](LICENSE) file for details.

 </details>